Fluorine: Phases

-Crystal structure of β-fluorine.
-Spheres indicate F_{2} molecules that may assume any angle.
-Other molecules are constrained to planes.

-Animation showing the crystal structure of beta-fluorine.
-Molecules on the faces of the unit cell have rotations constrained to a plane.
+Animation showing the crystal structure of β-fluorine.
+F2 molecules on the faces of the unit cell have rotations constrained to a plane, while those in the corners can rotate freely.

 At room temperature, fluorine is a gas of diatomic molecules, pale yellow when pure (sometimes described as yellow-green).
 It has a characteristic halogen-like pungent and biting odor detectable at 20 ppb.
-Fluorine condenses into a bright yellow liquid at -188 °C, a transition temperature similar to those of oxygen and nitrogen.
+Fluorine condenses into a bright yellow liquid at -188 C, a transition temperature similar to those of oxygen and nitrogen.

 Fluorine has two solid forms, α- and β-fluorine.
-The latter crystallizes at -220 °C and is transparent and soft, with the same disordered cubic structure of freshly crystallized solid oxygen, (Note: α-Fluorine has a regular pattern of molecules and is a crystalline solid, but its molecules do not have a specific orientation. β-Fluorine's molecules have fixed locations and minimal rotational uncertainty.) unlike the orthorhombic systems of other solid halogens.
-Further cooling to -228 °C induces a phase transition into opaque and hard α-fluorine, which has a monoclinic structure with dense, angled layers of molecules.
+The latter crystallizes at -220 C and is transparent and soft, with the same disordered cubic structure of freshly crystallized solid oxygen, (Note: α-Fluorine has a regular pattern of molecules and is a crystalline solid, but its molecules do not have a specific orientation. β-Fluorine's molecules have fixed locations and minimal rotational uncertainty.) unlike the orthorhombic systems of other solid halogens.
+Further cooling to -228 C induces a phase transition into opaque and hard α-fluorine, which has a monoclinic structure with dense, angled layers of molecules.
 The transition from β- to α-fluorine is more exothermic than the condensation of fluorine, and can be violent.

 Isotopes

 Natural fluorine consists entirely of the stable isotope ^{19}F. It has a high magnetogyric ratio (Note: The ratio of the angular momentum to magnetic moment is called the gyromagnetic ratio.
 "Certain nuclei can for many purposes be thought of as spinning round an axis like the Earth or like a top.
 In general the spin endows them with angular momentum and with a magnetic moment; the first because of their mass, the second because all or part of their electric charge may be rotating with the mass.") and exceptional sensitivity to magnetic fields; because it is also the only isotope, it is highly suited for NMR and use in magnetic resonance imaging.
-Eighteen radioisotopes with mass numbers 13–31 have been synthesized, of which ^{18}F is the most stable with a half-life of 109.734 minutes. ^{18}F is a natural trace radioisotope produced by cosmic ray spallation of atmospheric argon as well as by reaction of protons with natural oxygen: ^{18}O + p → ^{18}F + n.
+Eighteen radioisotopes with mass numbers 13–31 have been synthesized, of which ^{18}F|link=Fluorine-18 is the most stable with a half-life of 109.734 minutes. ^{18}F is a natural trace radioisotope produced by cosmic ray spallation of atmospheric argon as well as by reaction of protons with natural oxygen: ^{18}O + p -> ^{18}F + n.
 Other radioisotopes have half-lives less than 70 seconds; most decay in less than half a second.
 The isotopes ^{17}F and ^{18}F undergo β^{+} decay and electron capture, lighter isotopes decay by proton emission, and those heavier than ^{19}F undergo β^{−} decay (the heaviest ones with delayed neutron emission).
-Two metastable isomers of fluorine are known, 18mF, with a half-life of 162(7) nanoseconds, and 26mF, with a half-life of 2.2(1) milliseconds.
+Two metastable isomers of fluorine are known, ^{18m}F, with a half-life of 162(7) nanoseconds, and ^{26m}F, with a half-life of 2.2(1) milliseconds.